djzevenbergen/PIerresTreats.Solution/README.md

         }

 * in the terminal navigate to the project's root directory
-* use "dotnet restore HairSalon"
+* use "dotnet restore PierresTreats"
-* navigate into HairSalon folder "cd HairSalon"
+* navigate into PierresTreats folder "cd PierresTreats"
-* to start the application use "dotnet build" and "dotnet run"
+* to start the application use "dotnet run"

 ## Specs
-1. User is presented with a homepage, and given the option to see go to the Stylists page
+1. User is presented with a homepage, and sees a table of all flavors and treats.
+   If there are none, the headers are clickable to take the user to a page to add treats/flavors

+  * Input: click - "Flavors"
+  * Output: "/flavors/create"
+2. User is prompted to login in order to create new flavor
-  * Input: "Go to vendors page"
+  * Input: "Username" "Password"
-  * Output: "/Stylists"
+  * Output: "Welcome 'Username'"
+            "Redirect to home"
-2. User can create a new Stylist
+2. User can create a new flavor
-  * Input: "create new Stylist"
+  * Input: "Flavor"
-  * Output: "/stylists/create
+  * Output: "/flavors/create"
-3. User fills out stylist form and is redirected to now populated stylists page
+3. User fills out flavor form and is redirected to now populated home page
-  * Input: "Jan" "Janison" "5555555555" "add stylist"
+  * Input: "Chocolate" "no treats to choose from yet!"
-  * Output: "/stylists/index" "Jan Janison"
+  * Output: "/" "Treats"  "Flavors"
+                 none   |  Chocolate
+                        |
+                        |
-4. User can click on a Stylist to see details incl. all orders clients that that stylist has
+4. User can click on a flavor/treat to see details incl. all instances of the other class that belong to that class
-  * Input: "Click 'Jan Janison'"
+  * Input: "Click 'Chocolate'"
-  * Output: "Jan Janison Details"
+  * Output: "Chocolate Details:"

-            "First Name: Jan"
-            "Last Name: Janison"
-            "Phone Number: 5555555555"
-            "Client List"
+            "Treats List"
-            "No clients yet!"
+            "No treats yet!"
-            "Add client"
-            "Edit Stylist"
-            "Delete Stylist"
             "Back to List"

+          ~~Logged in users only~
+            "Add treat"
+            "Edit flavor"
+            "Delete Flavor"

-5. User can click Add Client on that stylist's page
+5. User can click Add Treat on that flavor's page
-  * Input: "Add Client"
+  * Input: "Add Treat"
-  * Output: "/clients/create"
+  * Output: "/treats/create"
-6. User fills out a Client form and is then redirecte to the Stylist's page to whom that client was added"
+6. User fills out a Treat form and is then redirected to the home page"
-  * Input: "Jim" "Johnson" "2222222222" "Jan" "add client"
+  * Input: "Eclair" "Chocolate" "$2.00"
-  * Output: "/vendors/details/{jan's id}"
+  * Output: "/"

-7. User can search for clients or stylists by first or last name
+7. User can search for Flavors or Treats
-  * Input: "jim" "clients" "search by first name" "search"
+  * Input: "choc" "search by flavor" "search"
-  * Output: "Jim Johnson"

-8. User can click on clients for more details on either the Stylist's details page or from the search
-  * Input: "click jim johnson"
-  * Output: "Client Details"
+  * Output: "Chocolate"

-            "First Name: Jim"
-            "Last Name: Johnson"
-            "Phone Number: 2222222222"
-            "Stylist: Jan"
-            "edit client"
-            "delete this client"
-            "back to stylist"
+8. All of this functionality could be executed on Flavors or Treats

 ## Support